 Panel session with Raytheon

-The lifechanging benefits that digital innovation can deliver can only be realised if users are able to rely on the security of networks.
+The significant benefits that digital innovation can deliver can only be realised if users are able to rely on the security of networks.
 As cyber threats continue to emerge and develop, it is vital that UK cyber security keeps pace.
-This year, a new National Cyber Security Strategy has been developed, alongside a National Cyber Skills Strategy, with the aim of ensuring that UK networks and users are protected and equipped to operate safety online.
+Cyber security has risen up policymakers’ agenda and this year alone has seen a strengthening of the regulatory framework through new planned security requirements, and a new National Cyber Security Strategy being developed alongside a National Cyber Skills Strategy, with the aim of ensuring that UK networks and users are protected and equipped to operate securely online.

-This panel will discuss what the current cyber threat landscape looks like, what measures are being undertaken by industry to improve cyber security and whether new initiatives are targeted in the right place.
+Yet some of the biggest policy challenges are still being heavily debated: from managing security risks in our infrastructure to the use encryption and the role of individuals in protecting themselves.
+This panel will discuss what the current cyber threat landscape looks like, what measures are being undertaken by industry to improve cyber security and whether Government action is sufficient to meet the threats.

 The conference is sponsored by